Sarcosine oxidase

-Sarcosine oxidase is an enzyme that catalyzes the oxidative demethylation of sarcosine to yield glycine, H_{2}O_{2}, 5,10-CH_{2}-tetrahydrofolate in a reaction requiring H_{4}-tetrahydrofolate and oxygen.
+Sarcosine oxidase is an enzyme that catalyzes the oxidative demethylation of sarcosine to yield glycine.

+The enzyme uses flavin adenine dinucleotide as a cofactor and oxygen is required, which is converted to hydrogen peroxide.
+The methyl group of sarcosine leaves as formaldehyde.
 Corynebacterial sarcosine oxidase is a heterotetramer and is produced as an inducible enzyme when Corynebacterium sp.is grown with sarcosine as source of carbon and energy.